 Using Stable Isotopes to Identify the Maternal Origin of Trout Fry

-The 2011 Sea trout Workshop pointed out that ‘ Research into anadromy would be simpler if it was possible to assign the maternity of juveniles to resident or migratory trout.
-There are microchemical and isotopic methods which work in the youngest fry stages, based on geochemical environments of the mothers.’
+The 2011 Sea trout Workshop pointed out that ‘ Research into anadromy would be simpler if it was possible to assign the maternity of juveniles to the resident or migratory trout.
+There are microchemical and isotopic methods that work in the youngest fry stages, based on geochemical environments of the mothers.’
 Stable isotopes of carbon and nitrogen in trout reflect the prey it has been feeding on, and the ratios of these chemicals will differ depending on whether the fish has been feeding in freshwater or at sea.
-During the early part of their life the ratios in fry are determined by their mothers’ feeding regime, making it possible to identify their maternal origin.
+During the early part of their life, the ratios in fry are determined by their mothers’ feeding regime, making it possible to identify their maternal origin.

 The AST has been supporting two projects that use this technology to investigate the origins of trout fry in the Tweed and the Deveron.

 In June 2012 the Tweed Foundation and Edinburgh Napier University began a joint study aimed to map the freshwater resident or marine migratory maternal origin of trout fry within the Tweed catchment.
-The aim of the study is to provide life history information which will improve the Tweed Foundation’s practical management of both brown-trout and sea trout within the Tweed system.
+The aim of the study is to provide life history information that will improve the Tweed Foundation’s practical management of both brown trout and sea trout within the Tweed system.
 The whole issue of the connection between sea trout and brown-trout is fundamental to this, as without knowing how much of the catchment’s nursery areas are producing brown-trout or sea trout it is impossible to gauge the strength of these two resources nor know what effect different management regimes might have, especially given that they represent two life history types of a single species.
 Previous work on brown-trout and sea-trout in the Tweed catchment was based on the trapping of spawning runs, which is both time-limited and resource-consuming and could never cover the catchment as a whole nor even a single tributary.
-Stable Isotope analysis however, offers a much more efficient and effective approach.
+Stable Isotope analysis, however, offers a much more efficient and effective approach.

 An initial validation study showed that the ratios of naturally occurring stable isotopes of Nitrogen and Carbon could be used to identify the maternal origin of Tweed trout fry (Briers et al. 2012).